Anton

 called “The Bear.”
 The following season Solovtsev, who had taken the chief

-character in “The Bear,” opened a theatre of his own in Moscow, which was not at first a success.
+character in “The Bear,” opened a theatre of his own in “I am not a

 Liberal, not a Conservative....
 I should have liked to have been a free